 Each instalment will be disbursed by the end of the fourth week of each term.

 What happens if you decide to withdraw or take a leave of absence?

 If you decide to withdraw or take a leave of absence, in addition to completing the appropriate forms, you need notify the DPA of your decision.
 Depending on when you withdraw/go on leave of absence, some of your loan may have to be returned to the USDE.
 The DPA will advise you of this when you inform them of your wish to postpone or terminate your studies.

 In addition to speaking with your personal tutor, you may also find it helpful to speak to someone in the student support centre.
 Further information can be found on the following webpages:

 Applying for a visa

-You should use the US Loan Confirmation Letter you receive to support your UK Borders Agency Visa application.
+You should use the US Loan Confirmation Letter you receive to support your Tier 4 visa application.